BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_18.md

 !battle(["Hypno", :HYPNO, 0], "Starlight Arena")

 The only way it's healing itself is with Dream Eater, so a Dark type can slowly whittle it down.
 With a 4X weakness to bug and a weakness to field-boosted Fairy moves, there's a good chance you'll have something to deal with it.
 You can also stall with Toxic!
 Chesto Berries, Safeguard, Sleep Talk, etc. can all help you deal with its 100% accurate Hypnosis as well.
-Honestly if you can make it through the gauntlet with your team I'm sure you can find a way to beat one PULSE.

 Keep following the path, and you'll eventually exit the Void.
 After another massive conversation, accept the fast travel request to get the heck out of the Glass Workstation.